mamonu/boldbestpractice/docs/5_repro_reusable_.md

 needed in already compiled binary format saves a lot of headaches as far as reproducibility is concerned.

+# Data is immutable

+- Don't ever edit your raw data, especially not manually, and especially not in Excel.
+Don't overwrite your raw data.
+Don't save multiple versions of the raw data.
+Treat the data (and its format) as immutable.
+- The code you write should move the raw data through a pipeline to your final analysis.
+- You shouldn't have to run all of the steps every time you want to make a new figure

 ## Data and code lineage

 Another matter that can help with reproducibility and pays dividends to be aware of is code and data provenance and lineage.